-Cognitive Disorders After Traumatic Brain Injury
+Cognitive Disorders after Traumatic Brain Injury

-- Trouble sleeping or fatigue
+- Trouble sleeping or feeling tired all the time

 - Changes in your appetite

 - Problems with your ability to smell, taste, hear, or see things

 - Trouble staying warm or cool

 - Anxiety, depression, or trouble being patient or controlling your emotions

 How are cognitive disorders diagnosed?

 Your brain will heal for many months after a TBI.
 Your healthcare provider may need to test you regularly to monitor your brain function.
 Your provider may use any of the following to help plan treatment: